pereirarodrigo/pereirarodrigo/README.md

 My name is Rodrigo and I'm a computer and artificial intelligence scientist from :brazil: Brazil.

-* :student: I have a B.Sc. in Computer Science degree from the Universidade Cidade de São Paulo (UNICID) and a postgraduate degree in Artificial Intelligence and Machine Learning at the Pontifícia Universidade Católica de Minas Gerais (PUC Minas);
+* :student: I have a B.Sc. in Computer Science degree from the Universidade Cidade de São Paulo (UNICID), a postgraduate degree in Artificial Intelligence and Machine Learning at the Pontifícia Universidade Católica de Minas Gerais (PUC Minas) and I'm currently working towards obtaining a master's degree in Artificial Intelligence at the University of Essex;

-* :technologist: I'm currently working as a data engineer at DHAUZ Analytics, a brazilian AI-focused consulting company;
+* :technologist: I'm currently working as a data scientist at Mondelēz International;

 * :mailbox: The easiest way to reach me is through my [email](mailto:pereirarodrigocs@gmail.com).